A Spatial Modeling Approach for Linguistic Object Data: Analysing dialect sound variations across Great Britain: Introduction

 We also develop a set of tools to communicate relevant information to linguists.
 First, we generate colour maps that reflect speech variation in the spirit of isogloss maps \citep[see, e.g.,][]{francis1959some, upton2013} but with continuous variation (as opposed to hard boundaries) and using information from speech recordings (as opposed to achieving this via phonetic transcriptions).
 Moreover, our method allows the resynthesis of a plausible pronunciation for any point in the considered geographical region.
 We include as supplementary material a few examples of these reconstructed pronunciations for the sound data set described in Section \ref{sec:sounds}.

 The paper proceeds as follows.
-In Section \ref{sec:sounds}, the principles behind using acoustic recordings as the intrinsic data objects, as well as the data set itself, are introduced.
-Section \ref{sec:model-and-estimation} develops both the concept of $d$-covariance and the model for spatial data objects based on the $d$-covariance formulation.
-Section \ref{sec:results} applies the modeling framework to the British National Corpus data.
-This data set is a large corpus of acoustic recordings of British English across the UK, making it ideal for the comparison of dialects and accents.
+In Section~\ref{sec:sounds}, the principles behind using acoustic recordings as the intrinsic data objects, as well as the data set itself, are introduced.
+Section~\ref{sec:model-and-estimation} develops both the concept of $d$-covariance and the model for spatial data objects based on the $d$-covariance formulation.
+Section~\ref{sec:results} applies the modeling framework to the British National Corpus data.
+This data set is a large corpus of acoustic recordings of British English across Great Britain, making it ideal for the comparison of dialects and accents.
 Finally, Section~\ref{sec:discussion} is a discussion of the work and both its linguistic and statistical relevance.
-Some technical results concerning $d$-covariances and the model are given in the appendix, while the data and associated R code \citep{R} to replicate the analysis are available as supplementary material.
+Details on the data preprocessing, and technical results concerning the $d$-covariance and the model are given in the Appendix.